ackmanx/webapp-monorepo/README.md

 When developing, always start the node server at `npm start` and then whichever FE app you want to work on.

+`/etc/hosts` needs to have entries for each app if working with subdomains
+* `127.0.0.1	pinyin.me.com`

 ## Deploying